performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Writing a PMDA
 ==============

-PMDA writingThis chapter constitutes a programmer's guide to writing a Performance Metrics Domain Agent (PMDA) for Performance Co-Pilot (PCP).
+This chapter constitutes a programmer's guide to writing a Performance Metrics Domain Agent (PMDA) for Performance Co-Pilot (PCP).

 The presentation assumes the developer is using the standard PCP